IIIF/api/source/api/presentation/2.0/index.md

 The list of resource associations are given, after any metadata, in a `resources` list.
 The items in the list are annotations, as described above, however the resource linked by the annotation is something other than an image.
 The canvas URI _MUST_ be repeated in the `on` field, as above.

 Please note the different types and formats for the content resources.
 The format _SHOULD_ be included and _MUST_ be the media type that is returned when the resource is dereferenced.
 For resources that are displayed as part of the rendering (such as images, text transcriptions, performances of music from the manuscript and so forth) the motivation _MUST_ be "sc:painting".
-The type of the content resource _SHOULD_ be taken from this [list in the Open Annotation specification][XXX], or a similar well-known resource type ontology.
+The type of the content resource _SHOULD_ be taken from this [list in the Open Annotation specification][openannotypes], or a similar well-known resource type ontology.
 The content resources _MAY_ also have any of the other fields defined in this specification, including commonly `label`, `description`, `metadata`, `license` and `attribution`.

 Note well that Annotation Lists _MUST NOT_ be embedded within the manifest.